rulewis/journey-optimizer.en/help/using/quick-start.md

 As a Data Administrator, you need to **identify data and create schema and dataset** to get your data into Adobe Experience Platform.

-Steps to create an identity namespace and a dataset enabled for profiles, and create segments and test profiles are detailed in the sections below:
+Steps to create an identity namespace and a dataset enabled for profiles, create segments and test profiles are detailed in the sections below:

 * Learn how to preview and create a **dataset** in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/user-guide.html){target="_blank"}